 Spoken has cited a recent report from Research and Markets which states that cloud-based contact center business which stood at $4.68 billion in 2015 could emerge into a $14.71 industry by 2020, growing at a compound annual growth rate of 25.7%.
-The report also states that cloud is allowing companies to increase their allocation of funds to increase operational efficiency even as though the capital expenditure is on the decline as adoption of cloud means that there is lesser dependence on infrastructure.
+The report also states that the cloud is allowing companies to increase their allocation of funds to increase operational efficiency even as though the capital expenditure is on the decline as the adoption of the cloud means that there is lesser dependence on infrastructure.
 The financial benefit is what is primarily driving the change.

 Communication plays an important role here.
 Not just how a message is delivered and received but the modus operandi is also important.
 Cloud makes it possible to end silos between different departments and mediums of communication and bring synergy to efforts.
-Transition from one medium to another is also effortless.
+The transition from one medium to another is also effortless.
 But question is, is it right for your business.

 Why should TCO not be the only factor that is taken into consideration?